Neilus03/NegMed/README.md

 It´s worth to note that our main goal has been always learning as much as we can, that´s why we chose this project, we really thought that would be the most challenging as well as self-rewarding, and so it has been, we put a lot of effort but it paid off completely, regardless of te mark.

-We appreciate having had this experience that has helped us a lot to understand how complicated a Deep Learning project can be, but also how exciting it is to get results after having done hard work.
+We appreciate having had this experience that has helped us a lot to understand how complicated a real world NLP project can be, but also how exciting it is to get results after having done hard work.